Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 23.28.28 UTC
+- WIB: Senin, 8 September 2025 00.20.57 UTC
-- WITA: Senin, 8 September 2025 00.28.28 UTC
+- WITA: Senin, 8 September 2025 01.20.57 UTC
-- WIT: Senin, 8 September 2025 01.28.28 UTC
+- WIT: Senin, 8 September 2025 02.20.57 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success